File on Kejriwal's Singapore visit stuck with LG since June 7, claim official sources | Politics

 The file seeking such approval is routed to the MHA through the LG in case of a Union Territory.

-''The file is stuck at the LG's office for the last three weeks.
+''The file is stuck at the LG's office for the last two weeks.
 This has never happened before in Delhi's history,'' one of the sources said.

 Under the previous LG, files regarding the chief minister's visits were cleared and sent back to the Delhi government in one or two days, the sources said.